gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

-    You can look at the final system by typing in a terminal:
+    You can look at the final system using vmd (or any other MD visualization software) by typing in a terminal:

 ..  code-block:: bash